ayox/hpelm_sandbox/README.md

 # HPELM MNIST
 This an attempt to run High performance extreme learning machine (HPELM) on MNIST.

-This network take an estimated time of ~ 3.83849191666 seconds to train and an accuracy of ~ 0.9327
+This network take an estimated time of ~ 3.83849191666 seconds to train with an accuracy of ~ 0.9327

 ## Usage
 create virtual enviroment :